AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsor-task-list/2015-01-01-sponsor-task-business-status.md

-### Prove business status
+### Business status approved
-You have proven that you have an ABN, that you are an active, lawfully operating business with no relevant adverse information against it. <br /> [Learn more about standard business sponsorship]()
+Well done.
+We acknowledge you have an ABN, that you're business is operating lawfully and that there is no adverse findings reported against it.